dev-jam/opensesame-toolbox/README.md

 -------------------------------------------
 This is a standalone program that does not need to be installed.
 Make sure your python environment meets all dependencies specified below and that all files in this repository are located in the same folder.
-This program only works in Python 3
+This program only works in Python3.

 If you want to use the GUI simply run the program by

-    python opensesame-questionnaire-manager
+    python3 opensesame-experiment-manager
     and/or
-    python opensesame-questionnaire-processor
+    python3 opensesame-questionnaire-processor

-It is also possible to use the program from CLI:
+It is also possible to use OpenSesame Questionnaire Processor from CLI:

-    python opensesame-questionnaire-processor <source_folder> [<target_folder>]
+    python3 opensesame-questionnaire-processor <source_folder> [<target_folder>]

-To use the CLI method it is required the questionnaires originate from the OpenSesame Questionnaire Manager or contain the same column names in the log files
+To use the CLI method it is required the questionnaires originate from the OpenSesame Questionnaire Manager or contain the same column names in the log files.

 DEPENDENCIES